-In 2016 the Diablo series celebrated its twentieth anniversary.
+In only one year (2026) the Diablo series will celebrate its 30th anniversary.

-It is a testament to Blizzard Entertainment game’s strength that after so much time and only three main game releases it remains relevant and undefeated champion in the hack’n’slash action RPG genre.
+It is a testament to Blizzard Entertainment game’s strength that after so much time and only four main game releases, it remains relevant and undefeated champion in the hack’n’slash action RPG genre.

 Come for the loot…